 |NSCI 4080||Pharmacological Chemistry||3|

 & NSCI 4843

 |Advanced Microbiology Lecture|

 and Advanced Microbiology Lab

 NSCI 3854 Cell and Development Biology Lab may, optionally, be taken with this course.

 The pre-requisites for the biochemistry minor core, namely General and Organic Chemistry, are required courses for biological sciences, chemistry, and natural science majors, as well as for students associated with the pre-health program.
 Of the allied interdisciplinary STEM programs whose students are most likely to pursue a biochemistry minor, nearly all require General Chemistry and some require a semester of Organic Chemistry.
 The four core courses represent a complete, full-year course in fundamental biochemistry complemented by courses providing a thorough foundation in molecular biology.

 The minor in biochemistry is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham's School of Professional and Continuing Studies may minor in biochemistry only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+Students in Fordham's School of Professional and Continuing Studies may minor in biochemistry only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.